coleellis/coleellis/README.md

 ### 👋 I'm Cole.
 - I recently graduated from Vanderbilt University with a Bachelor's in Computer Science.

-😃 Currently, I am competing in various CTF competitions, building CTF and pen-testing challenges, and beta-testing iOS and iPadOS releases.
+😃 Currently, I compete in various CTF competitions, build CTF and pen-testing challenges, and beta-test iOS and iPadOS releases.
 I'm also exploring web and mobile development by completing a few projects I want to sell.

-😭 I've built several guides for understanding command-line GDB and Radare2; I am actively expanding my Cyber Training Guide to include more low-level programming and networking information.
+😭 I've built several guides for understanding command-line GDB and Radare2; I am expanding my Cyber Training Guide to include more low-level programming and networking information.

 🤔 In the long term, I'd like to prepare for cybersecurity certifications and my Certified Personal Trainer license.

 🧑‍💻 Current Projects:
 1. _Potionmaster_ Hackthebox Challenge
-2. LazyTown, a out-the-box Neovim configuration in Lua
+2. LazyTown, an out-the-box Neovim configuration in Lua
 3. IronForge, an all-inclusive penetration testing and cybersecurity platform

 🗣️ Recent Projects: